 Unfortunately, because of the precious furniture and objects in the house, only the assistance variety can go indoors.
-The back garden is off limits too as we use some of the produce in the café.
+The back garden is off limits too as we use the produce in our working kitchen.

-However, dogs are very welcome on leads in the front garden and courtyard if supervised – there are special chairs (for their human companions) and a nice bowl of water.
+However, dogs are very welcome on leads in the front garden and courtyard if supervised – there are special chairs (for their humans) and a nice bowl of water.